getstrm/cli/README.md

 If you encounter an error, or you'd like a new feature, please create an issue [here](https://github.com/getstrm/pace/cli/issues/new).
 Please be thorough in your description, as it helps us to help you more quickly.
-At least include the version of the CLI, your OS. terminal and any custom Pace flags that are present in your config or environment.
+At least include the version of the CLI, your OS. terminal and any custom PACE flags that are present in your config or environment.

 ## More resources